sngular/scs-multiapi-plugin/README.md

 This layer is the only one that needs work by the end user, so it needs to implement these interfaces.

-This interfaces are named following the "I*OperationId*" pattern, where 'OperationId' comes from the YML file definition of the channels section.
+These interfaces are named following the "I*OperationId*" pattern, where 'OperationId' comes from the YML file definition of the channels section.
-Also the method is named as 'OperationId' as well as on the classes in the above section.
+The method is named as 'OperationId' as well as on the classes in the above section.

 ```java